jcontini/old-jekyll-site/_posts/2015-09-20-Mining-WhatsApp-for-Language-Learning.md

 1. Download the .txt file to your computer.
 In my case, this was "WhatsApp Chat with Open Data Club.txt".
 I renamed it to WhatsApp.txt for simplicity.

-1. Save [this little Python script](/files/wordcount.py) I threw together to the same folder that your WhatsApp text file is in.
-This filters out the metadata (names, phone numbers, dates), counts all the words, and saves them to a CSV.
+1. I put together [this little Python script](/files/wordcount.py) that filters out the chat metadata (names, phone numbers, dates) to focus on just the message content, counts all the words, and saves them to a CSV.
+Save that file to the same folder that your WhatsApp text file is in.
+You already have Python if you're on a Mac.
+If you have Windows, you might need to [install Python](https://www.python.org/downloads/windows/) first.

 1. Open up a terminal in that folder and type `python wordcount.py WhatsApp.txt`, where WhatsApp.txt is the name of the text file with the conversation.
 Within a few seconds, you should see 'output.csv' created in that same folder.
 That's your list!
 By default, this exports a CSV with the count of all words.
 If you want to limit to the top 100 words, you can do that by `python wordcount.py WhatsApp.txt 100`.